Helping millions of people navigate the world of technology.

 How To Fix Windows Clipboard Not Working On Windows 10 12

-Step 3: Double click on System from the left menu.
-Here, you should be able to see the following values, with their values set to 1.
+Step 3: Double-click on System from the left menu.
+You should see the following values, set to 1, here.

 • AllowClipboardHistory